JacobGriffith1/atlas-printf/README.md

 > - _printf.c
 > - _putchar.c
-> - functions
+> - functions.c
 > - main.h
 > - man_3_printf

 ### Description
-This code is a simplified version of the "printf" function in C. This code includes header files such as 'main.h' and '<stddef.h>.
+This code is a simplified version of the "printf" function in C. This code includes header files "main.h" and <stddef.h>.
-(add more just tweaking the page)
+In this code, _printf prints text using an appropriate format determined by the argument.
+By iterating through 'specsList', a list of conversion specifiers, _printf is able to determine which conversion specifier to use by comparing the argument to a defining character in specsList. _printf is capable of printing with the %c, %d, %i, and %s conversion specifiers.